assen-totin/cdn/README.md

 This is the preferred and more common scenario.
 In this case a JWT is extracted to find the value for an authorisation field, which is then passed to the authorisation backend.

-To use this scenario, set the JWT signature verification key in configuration option "cdn_jwt_key".
+To use this scenario, set the JWT signature verification key in configuration option `cdn_jwt_key`.

-Specify the JWT paylod field to use for authorisation in configuration option "cdn_jwt_field".
+Specify the JWT paylod field to use for authorisation in configuration option `cdn_jwt_field`.

 JWT can be supplied in:

-- Authorization header, as Bearer (default)
+- Authorization header, as `Bearer <token>` (default)
-- In custom header: set its name in configuration otion "cdn_jwt_header"
+- In custom header: set its name in configuration option `cdn_jwt_header`
-- In a cookie: set its name in configuration option "cdn_jwt_cookie"
+- In a cookie: set its name in configuration option `cdn_jwt_cookie`

 ## Offloaded authorisation

 In this case selected headers and all cookies are sent to the authorisation body.
-To have them sent, set the configuration option "cdn_json_extended" to "yes".
+To have them sent, set the configuration option `cdn_json_extended` to `yes`.

-The three headers that are included if available are Authorization, If-None-Match and If-Modified-Since.
-Extra header may be specified in configuration option "FIXME" (coming soon).
+The three headers that are included if available are `Authorization`, `If-None-Match` and `If-Modified-Since`.
+Extra header may be specified in configuration option `FIXME` (coming soon).

 This case typically uses JSON request type and Unix socket transport.